-In both of the earlier examples, the projected growth rates are based on a continuously growing economy and, hence increasing taxable values for properties within the TIF area.
-Since economic recessions occur periodically, an ever-growing upward TIF calculation likely overstates potential TIF revenues.
+In both of the earlier examples, the projected growth rates are based on a continuously growing economy and, hence increasing taxable values for properties

-Next, a scenario is modeled that comprises a single recessionary event in the year 2024 resulting in property values declining by 10%, followed by a single year of zero property value growth as the economy recovers, then returns to the exact same set of growth rates as seen in the prior estimates.
+Next, a scenario is modeled for the 75% Case (as an illustrative example of how revenues change from recessions) for a single recessionary event in the year 2024.
+This recession results in property values declining by 10% in 2024, followed by a single year of zero property value growth as the economy recovers, then returns to the exact same 3% growth rate used in the prior estimates.

-The resultant impacts on the CRA's potential annual revenues are substantial.
-After a small initial set of positive revenues, the district generates no real income until 2028, then grows to a maximum nominal value in year 30 of \$4.9M and a cumulative total of \$59M in income (\$38M in present value) over the term (Figure 39).
-This single recessionary scenario reflects a 43% decline in nominal revenues from the always growing scenario presented in Figure 37.
+The resultant impacts on the CRA's potential annual revenues for the 75% Case are substantial.
+After an initial set of small, positive revenues, the district generates no real income until 2028, then grows to a maximum nominal value in year 30 of \$11.9M and a cumulative total of \$135M in income (\$87M in present value) over the term (Figure 39).
+This single recessionary scenario reflects a 37% decline in nominal revenues from the continuous growth scenario presented in Figure 37.

-Figure 39: Projected Example Recession Tax Increment Proceeds in the CRA District - with 20% Error Bars
+Figure 39: Projected Example Recession Tax Increment Proceeds in the CRA District - 75% Case with 20% Error Bars drives the property tax increment generated, with the CRA's income rising along with each new project's incremental addition to the tax rolls.